 It’s not the people’s fault.
 We’ve been safe so long, and grown so rich, that we’ve forgotten what we owe it to.
 But there’s no excuse for those blockheads of statesmen, as they call themselves, who are paid to see things as they are.

 Meanwhile, as the British lion sleeps, the German eagle is spreading its wings.
 Germany has imperial ambitions but is frustrated by its lack of sea-power: its coast, split by Denmark, is severely restricted compared to that of Britain or France.
-So Germany will have to be more creative if it is to compensate for this handicap.
+So it will have to be more creative if it is to compensate for this handicap.
 And Childers thinks he’s spotted a possible option it might pursue.

 To be honest, all this stuff about how German forces might invade Britain is a little absurd, both in the book and in reality.
-The main historical interest in this side of the book is the absolute assumption that a war between the two countries is coming.
-‘They’ve licked the French, and the Austrians, and are the greatest military power in Europe,’ as Davies says of the Germans.
+The main historical interest in this side of the novel is the absolute assumption that a war between the two countries is coming.
+‘They’ve licked the French, and the Austrians, and are the greatest military power in Europe,’ Davies says of the Germans.
 Conflict is inevitable.